adobeio/adobeio-documentation/README.md

 2. Verify that the Access Control Handling is properly applied by checking permissions for the eventproxy-service user group at **/useradmin**.
 If applied correctly, the eventproxy-service user is added to the following:

-*   **/home/users/system/eventproxy/eventproxy-service with jrc:read and rep:write authorizations**
+*   **/home/users/system/eventproxy/eventproxy-service with jcr:read and rep:write authorizations**
-*   **/etc/cloudservices/eventproxy with jrc:read and rep:write authorizations**
+*   **/etc/cloudservices/eventproxy with jcr:read and rep:write authorizations**
-*   **/content with jrc:read authorization**
+*   **/content with jcr:read authorization**

-For more information, see AEM [User and Group Administration](https://docs.adobe.com/docs/en/cq/5-6-1/touch-ui/granite-user-group-admin.html).
+For more information, see AEM [User and Group Administration](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/user-group-ac-admin.html).

 3. You can also manually update permissions in CRXDE Lite at the following location: **/crx/de/index.jsp#/etc/cloudservices/eventproxy**.